MicrosoftDocs/azure-devops-docs/docs/project/wiki/project-vision-status.md

 ::: moniker range="tfs-2017"

 > [!NOTE]
-> **Feature availability**: The project page described in this topic is available for TFS 2017.1 and later versions.
+> **Feature availability**: The project page described in this article is available for TFS 2017.1 and later versions.
 It replaces the [Welcome page](#welcome-pages) used in TFS 2017 and earlier versions.

 ::: moniker-end